Voidware-Prohibited/ALSXT/README.md

 # Settings

 Most Settings are set in the ALSXT Character Settings Data Assets in the Character Blueprint.
 This is where you would customize animations, sounds, parameters and toggle features.
+Components are configured similarly.
+Components may have some general settings that are editable when clicking on the Component inside the Character Blueprint.

 # Contributions

+I'm looking for help with implementing Root Motion for Vaulting, Wallrunning, Walljumping!
+Any advice regarding making actions more GAS-friendly would be welcome!

-If you wish to contribute, please ensure you are in sync with both ALSXT and ALS-Refactored.
+If you wish to contribute, please ensure you are in sync with ALSXT, message me and I'll set up permissions for you.
 While I try to stay in sync with ALS-Refactored, at times it may be temporarily out of sync and features may break or need refactoring.
+Please submit an issue for any Compile error fixes.
+Most are usually the result of ALSXT not being synced to ALS-R.

 # License